$49 – $229

 Finding the right dose of CBD can be a challenge because everyone responds differently to its effects.

-guide to finding the right CBD dose depending on your weight and strength level of the CBD oil.
+You can use our CBD dosage calculator to help find the right dose based on your weight and strength level of the CBD oil.

 If you’re just starting, we recommend aiming for the lower end of the spectrum and building up to the higher doses.